microsoft/MSLab/Scenarios/AzSHCI and Grafana/readme.md

 The scenario demonstrates how to configure Grafana to use SSL and also to use LDAP over SSL.
 Scenario shares the code with [Certification Authority scenario](/Scenarios/Certification%20Authority)).
 To secure InfluxDB is IPSec used.
 Also InfluxDB access is restricted (and encrypted) using firewall rules to nodes and grafana server (and management server, in this case DC).

-As prerequisite, deploy [S2D hyperconverged scenario](/Scenarios/S2D%20Hyperconverged) just to have some data to play with. $realVMs=$true in Labconfig to have real virtual machines that provide workload.
-You can also consider loading some workload using [S2D and Diskspd scenario](/Scenarios/S2D%20and%20Diskspd)
+As prerequisite, deploy [Azure Stack HCI 22H2 scenario](/Scenarios/AzSHCI%20Deployment%2022H2%20Edition) just to have some data to play with. $realVMs=$true in Labconfig to have real virtual machines that provide workload.
+You can also consider loading some workload using [AzSHCI and VMFleet scenario](/Scenarios/AzSHCI%20and%20VMFleet)

 Big thanks to https://twitter.com/Vecteurinfo who provided telegraf.conf and telegraf.ps1 together with his [dashboard](https://twitter.com/Vecteurinfo/status/1116386589389856770?s=20) that was later modified by Martin Rasendorfer to be universal and to be able to switch between clusters.
 Also big help comes from https://twitter.com/vladimirmach and his insight into Linux world and certs.
 Lastly big thanks goes to Lee Harrison who provided his [dashboards and telegraf.conf](https://github.com/hciharrison/monitoring)